Described as “thrilling"

 electrifying performances, and holistic approach to engaging with his

 community.
-Annually in demand by some of America's finest orchestras, Bairos
+In high demand by some of America's finest orchestras, Bairos

 has earned a reputation for "world class musicianship" (Providence